molspace/FastMVS_experiments/README.md

 # FastMVS experiments

-This is a modified version of Fast-MVSNet for Deep Learning course project 2020.
+This repository is a modified version of Fast-MVSNet for Deep Learning course project "How good MVSNets are at Depth Fusion".

 Based on CVPR 2020 paper: